Home » Joyful Living » Social/Spiritual » 5 Successful Relationship Strategies When Living With Chronic Disease

 dawn-doug-successful-relationship-strategies-dancing

-Parkinson’s disease is a slow progressive disease.
-So when Doug was initially diagnosed, first, I wasn’t surprised because I saw the symptoms years before his diagnosis actually, but it also didn’t initially change much in our relationship.
+Parkinson’s disease is a slow, progressive disease.
+So when Doug was initially diagnosed, first, I wasn’t surprised because I saw the symptoms years before his diagnosis, but it also didn’t initially change much in our relationship.

 Living With Chronic Disease

-Being a care partner for your spouse is different from other kinds of caregiving, and there can be a lot of mixed emotions that come with it.
+Being a caregiver for your spouse is different from other kinds of caregiving, and there can be a lot of mixed emotions that come with it.

-In a relationship, oftentimes people will come into it with a specific role to play.
-Husband, wife, provider, nurturer, domestic, professional etc. Over time these rolls can become cemented in stone.
+In a relationship, often people will come into it with a specific role to play.
+Husband, wife, provider, nurturer, domestic, professional, etc. Over time, these roles can become cemented in stone.

 dawn-doug-successful-relationship-strategies